kurt-krueckeberg/open-fda-device-events/sphinx/_build/html/_sources/searchable-fields.md

 :::{note}
 The complete list of three-letter product classification codes can be [downloaded](https://www.accessdata.fda.gov/premarket/ftparea/foiclass.zip).
 See the file's [description](https://www.fda.gov/medical-devices/classify-your-medical-device/download-product-code-classification-files#description).
-See also the [yml file](annotated-device-fields.yml) I downloaded (although I can' t remember from where) that describes the fields in a bit more detail.
+See also the annotated [yml file](annotated-device-fields.yml) I downloaded and editad (although I can' t remember from where) that describes the fields in a bit more detail.
 :::

 ## List of the Relevant Refractive Surgery Fields